animepony/vichan-API/README.md

 Not yet implemented features, but marked for implementation, are marked with (ni).

-Custom vichan additions, as compared to 4chan API, are marked with (NEW).
+Custom NPFchan/vichan additions, as compared to 4chan API, are marked with (NEW).

 | **attribute**   | **value**      | **description**      | **possible values**                        | **example value**     |
 |:----------------|:---------------|:---------------------|:-------------------------------------------|:----------------------|